Tutorial 11: Two Degrees-of-Freedom Kinematic-Chains

 This tutorial uses Piggyback Sliders.

-See also: Tutorial 16 - Motion-Path FB and Blend-Curves
+For a Tutorial that uses the Motion Path FB, see Tutorial 16 - Motion-Path FB and Blend-Curves

 An example application of a Piggyback Slider: